pirapira/bamboo/README.md

 Smart contracts should be written to achieve the least surprises.
 The code should reveal what can happen in which order, and the same ordering must be enforced mechanically.
-This is not done in the usual way of writing smart contracts, where a smart contract is described by several interface functions.
+This is not done in the usual way of writing smart contracts, where a smart contract is described as several interface functions.

-In the following example, the names of functions suggest when these interface functions are supposed to be called, but this ordering can only be enforced by careful timestamp checking or a global state tracking.
-To make my point clearer, I added the last function `notSureWhatThisDoes()`.
-Whenever such a function exists the temporal order is ambiguous because an opaque function can be called at any moment by default.
-A closer look is necessary for every interface function before a reader or the machine can be sure about the possible ordering of events.
+In the following example, the names of functions suggest when these interface functions are supposed to be called, but this ordering can only be enforced by careful timestamp checking or global state tracking.
 ```
 contract CrowdFund {
 	function toBeCalledDuringFunding() {